Robustness measures for quantifying nonlocality: Non-monotonicity of white-noise robustness

 In the resource theory framework, a quantifier should adhere to two key criteria: (i) faithfulness, meaning it should vanish if and only if the object is free, and (ii) monotonicity, meaning a quantifier should monotonically decrease under any free operations (LOSRs in our framework).
 By definition, all robustness measures are faithful.
 Furthermore, it has been shown that standard and generalized robustness measures fulfill monotonicity in all convex resource theories \cite{Takagi2019}.
 Regardless, the monotonicity of white-noise robustness is not generally guaranteed \cite{Harrow2003}.

 To verify the violation of the monotonicity of $R_{w}$, we provide counter-examples that demonstrate an increase in $R_{w}$ under the LOSRs.
-Consider output operations as a class of LOSRs that allows to artificially merge or enlarge possible measurement outcomes, as described in \cite{de_Vicente2014}.
+Consider output operations as a class of LOSRs that allows to artificially enlarge or merge possible measurement outcomes, as described in \cite{de_Vicente2014}.
 Output operations cannot generate nonlocal correlations from a correlation admitting LHV model.
 As a specific case, we assumed that $\mathcal E_k$ is an output operation that adds $k$ more outcomes to each measurement setting and assigns zero probability to the added outcomes, such that

-where $p_k(a_x,b_y|x,y)$ is the joint probability consisting of $\mathcal E_k(\vec p)$.
+where $p_k(a_x,b_y|x,y)$ is the joint probability consisting of { $\mathcal E_k(\vec P)$}.

-White noise is defined as an increase in all probabilities to obtain uniform possible outcomes.
-Thus, the uniform probability distribution $\vec P_{w}$ must be adjusted to accommodate an increased number of outcomes.
-In other words, the white-noise effect can be broadened to include added outcomes, leading to increased robustness of nonlocal correlations against white-noise.
-For instance, if we apply the above operation $\mathcal E_k$ to $\vec P_{max}^{CHSH}$ giving the maximal violation of the Clauser-Horne-Shimony-Holt (CHSH) inequality for $m_A=m_B=2$, white-noise robustness increases strictly according to the number of added possible outcomes $k$.
+{ White noise is defined as the mixing of a uniform probability distribution with a given probability distribution, reflecting the fact that noise affects all possible outcomes uniformly.
+Consequently, the uniform probability distribution, $\vec P_{w}$, must be adjusted to account for an increased number of outcomes.
+In other words, the effect of white noise on each probability becomes weaker as it is distributed across the newly introduced outcomes, thereby enhancing the robustness of nonlocal correlations against white noise.} For instance, if we apply the above operation $\mathcal E_k$ to $\vec P_{max}^{CHSH}$ giving the maximal violation of the Clauser-Horne-Shimony-Holt (CHSH) inequality for $m_A=m_B=2$, white-noise robustness increases strictly according to the number of added possible outcomes $k$.
 In contrast, the standard and generalized robustness measures are constant, as shown in Fig. \ref{NonMono}.
 This result confirms that the white-noise robustness is not monotonic under LOSRs.